Censorship in Belarus: 2020s

-During 2020 Belarusian protests in August after the election, several independent journalists were arrested in different cities of Belarus.
-According to the statement of the Belarusian association of journalists, on August 10 the internal troops and other government forces deliberately shot rubber bullets at the independent journalists in Minsk (including Tut.by and Nasha Niva), who wore special well-visible jackets and had personal IDs.
-Nasha Niva editor-in-chief (also wearing a jacket) disappeared during this night, but he managed to send SOS-SMS to his wife, meaning he's arrested.
-His fate was unknown as of 13:30 of local time, and Nasha Niva site didn't have any update for many hours after his presumable arrest.
+During the 2020 Belarusian protests in August after the election, several independent journalists were arrested in different cities of Belarus.
+According to a statement by the Belarusian Association of Journalists, on August 10 the internal troops and other government forces deliberately shot rubber bullets at the independent journalists in Minsk (including Tut.by and Nasha Niva), who wore special well-visible jackets and had personal IDs.
+The Nasha Niva editor-in-chief (also wearing a jacket) disappeared during the night, but he managed to send a SOS-SMS to his wife, meaning that he was arrested.
+His fate was unknown as of 13:30 of local time, and the Nasha Niva site did not have an update for many hours after his presumed arrest.
 He was released on August 12.
 Several journalists, including foreigners, were slightly injured during the suppression of the protests.
-Rubber bullet hit plastic ID of Getty Images' photojournalist Michal Fridman.
-Several Russian journalists from both official media and Internet projects were arrested, but soon released.
-On August 11, it was reported that the policemen and other government agents forcibly took away memory cards from many journalists covering protests in Minsk and Hrodna, forced them to delete photos or sometimes crushed their cameras (including tut.by, Nasha Niva, Associated Press).
-Journalists of onliner.by web portal were arrested in Minsk, their camera was crushed, but they were released soon.
-Russian service of BBC reported that three of their journalists were beaten by the government forces and one of the accreditation ID was taken away, but the journalists were not arrested.
-Russian journalist Nikita Telizhenko was heavily beaten in Belarusian jail: he was arrested in Minsk and sent to Zhodzina because of overcrowding of jails in Minsk; in Zhodzina he was beaten on kidneys, legs and neck, but he was soon released at the request of the Russian embassy.
+A rubber bullet hit the plastic ID of Getty Images' photojournalist Michal Fridman.
+Several Russian journalists from both official media and Internet projects were arrested, but quickly released.
+On August 11, it was reported that the policemen and other government agents forcibly took away memory cards from many journalists covering protests in Minsk and Hrodna and forced them to delete photos or sometimes crushed their cameras (including Tut.by, Nasha Niva and the Associated Press).
+Journalists from the onliner.by web portal were arrested in Minsk, and their camera was crushed, but they were quickly released.
+The Russian service of the BBC reported that three of their journalists were beaten by the government forces and one of the accreditation IDs was taken away, but the journalists were not arrested.
+Russian journalist Nikita Telizhenko was heavily beaten in Belarusian jail: he was arrested in Minsk and sent to Zhodzina because of overcrowding of jails in Minsk; in Zhodzina he was beaten on the kidneys, legs and neck, but he was soon released at the request of the Russian embassy.
 On August 12, Belsat journalist Jauhien Merkis was arrested in Homiel while covering the protests.
 Despite the fact that he was there as a journalist, the next day the local court sentenced him to 15 days in jail for "participation in an unauthorized mass event".
-He was liberated soon, but on 21 August he was arrested again and was given 5 days in jail.
-Arrested Russian journalist Artyom Vazhenkov was reported to be accused of mass rioting (up to 15 years of prison in Belarus).
-Journalist of hrodna.life web portal Ruslan Kulevich from Hrodna, arrested on August 11, was released on August 14 with fractures of both hands.
+He was soon freed, but on 21 August was arrested again and given 5 days in jail.
+Arrested Russian journalist Artyom Vazhenkov was reported to be accused of mass rioting, with a sentence of up to 15 years of prison in Belarus.
+A journalist from the hrodna.life web portal, Ruslan Kulevich from Hrodna, arrested on August 11, was released on August 14 with fractures of both hands.
 Belsat journalist Stanislau Ivashkevich, arrested on August 9 in Minsk while covering the election process, claimed that he was forced to go between the lines of some government troopers who beat everyone with heavy police batons.
-Belsat journalists Dzmitry Kazakevich and Vyachaslau Lazaraŭ, and independent journalist Ihar Matsveeŭ were arrested in Viciebsk on August 9 while covering the protests.
+Belsat journalists Dzmitry Kazakevich and Vyachaslau Lazaraŭ, and independent journalist Ihar Matsveeŭ, were arrested in Viciebsk on August 9 while covering the protests.
 Kazakevich was sentenced to 10 days in jail; Lazaraŭ (operator) was released in 8 hours, but all the videos he made were deleted; Matsveeŭ awaited trial as of August 12.
 Radio Liberty (Svaboda) journalist Vital' Cyhankoŭ (be) was arrested with his wife in Minsk on August 12; his wife claimed she was threatened with a pistol.
-Russian journalist of meduza.io Maksim Solopov was beaten and arrested in Minsk on August 9/10, his fate was unknown for nearly two days, but he was released at the request of the Russian embassy.
-Union of journalists of Russia condemned use of violence against journalists as unlawful.
-In Babruysk, journalist of "Babruyski kur'yer" Andrey Shobin was fined for "violation of procedure of holding mass events".
-In Brest, two journalists (Stanislaŭ Korshunaŭ of tut.by, Siarhei Nikrashevich of "Brestskaya Gazeta" newspaper) were arrested, another journalist (Yauhen Nikalayevich of media-polesye.by) was arrested in Pinsk.
+A Russian journalist from meduza.io, Maksim Solopov, was beaten and arrested in Minsk on August 9/10, his fate was unknown for nearly two days, but he was released at the request of the Russian embassy.
+The union of journalists of Russia condemned the use of violence against journalists as unlawful.
+In Babruysk, a journalist from "Babruyski kur'yer", Andrey Shobin, was fined for "violation of procedure of holding mass events".
+In Brest, two journalists, Stanislaŭ Korshunaŭ from Tut.by and Siarhei Nikrashevich from Brestskaya Gazeta, were arrested.
+Another journalist (Yauhen Nikalayevich of media-polesye.by) was arrested in Pinsk.